 You are probably familiar with the pliable dryer hose that connects your dryer to the wall.
 But have you ever thought about where it goes from the wall?
 You most likely have another more rigid metal duct inside your wall that takes your dryer exhaust to a vent on the outside of your home.
-We’ve seen vent pipes that run 15, 20, even 25 FEET to the outside of homes.
-The longer the vent, the harder to clean.
+We’ve seen duct pipes that run 15, 20, even 25 FEET to the outside of homes.
+The longer the duct, the harder to clean.
 And the more susceptible to fire.

 If you’re like me, you’re thinking I clean out my lint trap after every load.
 Okay, most loads.
 Isn’t that good enough?